reasonwithoutrestraint/site/Original/My moral understanding.md

 3. Ought implies can
 4. Possible reduction of seemingly distinct normative concepts into one
 5. Supervenience on the physical world

-#### Possible accounts of normativity

-`What are the truth conditions of normative claims?`

-Normative Reasons are tied in some way to explanatory reasons.
-Normative reasons are considerations that ought to be explanatory reasons.
-Ought implies can.
-Therefore, it must be possible for normative reasons to be explanatory reasons.
-For each normative reason...that normative reason could explain their action if they did the action for that reason.
-That is, we can make sense of the statement "he did X because he had normative reason to do X".
-But this explanation works only if normative reasons can also explain behavior.
-Thus, we can say that A ought to do X if and only if X is appropriately connected to A's explanatory basis.
-What does "appropriately connected" mean?

-- *Ideal Counterfactual*: A ought to X if and only if an ideal form of A, A', would X (or A' would want A to X).
-What are the conditions for this ideal form?
-- *Informed Counterfactual*: A ought to X if and only if A would do X if A were informed of the reasons underlying X (doesn't seem true; plenty of people are aware of the reasons to believe in Climate Change, yet they still refuse.
-The problem is they know the considerations (which happen to be reasons) but they don't accept them AS reasons).
-- *Reflected Counterfactual*: A ought to X if and only if A would X upon rational reflection (doesn't explain how animals have reasons; will have to appeal to "ideal counterfactual" to account for animals)

-Another option is to say that there need be no connection to explanatory basis:

-- *Constitution*: What it is to X is to be committed to Y. Thus, one ought to X if and only if Y is true (e.g. one ought to fear P if and only if P is dangerous, since that is what it means to fear P; this doesn't work for belief.
-We can't say one ought believe P if and only if P is true).

 ### Morality